 Name: Kyle Chandler-Isacksen

-Location: Reno, Nev.
+Location: Reno, Nevada

-The Chandler-Isacksen's run the “Be the Change Project,” an urban homestead and learning center dedicated to service and simplicity and rooted in Gandhian Integral Nonviolence.
-Their home is electricity and fossil-fuel free and they own no car.
-They raise a lot of their own food through their organic gardens, pigs, chickens, and rabbits.
-They offer all their workshops and community work as gifts and live on about $6,000 a year.
+The Be the Change Project is an urban homestead and learning center dedicated to service and simplicity and rooted in Gandhian Integral Nonviolence.
+Their home is electricity and fossil-fuel free and they recently bought an electric vehicle after being car-free for six years.
+They grow and raise a lot of their own food through their organic gardens pigs, chickens, goats and rabbits on their half-acre lot.
+Their experiments with simple living include living on less than $12,000 a year.

 The neon lights, casinos, and pawn shops of downtown Reno are visible from their backyard but, fortunately, the open desert, the Truckee River, and the beautiful Sierra Nevada mountains are not much further.